 DEA lists Kratom as “a drug of concern” and the adverse effects of Kratom had prompted the FDA to ban the import of Kratom back in 2014.
 Just like any other drug, Kratom contains psychoactive compounds that alter the natural chemistry of the brain.

 These drugs work by accumulating neurotransmitters or causing a rush of messengers responsible for generating feelings of pleasure.
 As a result, the user experiences euphoric Kratom effects and feels calm and relaxed.

 One time use of this drug may not be harmful, except for the side effects it can produce.
-But it is likely that long-term use of Kratom can cause interference with the brain’s natural function and cause it to expect Kratom’s presence all the time.
-This is what forms the drug dependence.
+But long-term use of Kratom can likely cause interference with the brain’s natural function and cause it to expect Kratom’s presence all the time.
+This interference is what forms the drug dependence.

 The signs and symptoms of Kratom abuse